harrybanda/CodeFlow/README.md

-# Forge Hello World
+# Forge CodeFlow

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Confluence macro.
+This project contains a Forge app written in Javascript that converts code to flowcharts

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.